Sep 11, 2018

 Let you ring air dry on a soft towel for 20 to 25 minutes before putting it back on your finger.
 If you must dry it faster, use a soft, lint-free towel.

-If you’re looking for an even better clean, Ben Garelick will give you a free bottle of jewelry cleaner when you stop by the store to keep your ring sparkling like new!
+If you’re looking for an even better clean, you can purchase Ben Garelick Jewelry Cleaner online or at our Transit Road location to keep your ring sparkling like new!

 Additional Tips To Keep Care For Your Rings